levimcg/levimcg.com/src/about.md

 ---
 title: About me
+description: Hi I'm Levi, a designer and front-end developer, living in the <a href="https://www.visitbloomington.com/">coolest town</a> in Indiana</a>.
+I'm currently working on <a href="https://rivet.iu.edu/">design systems</a> in higher-ed.
 layout: "layouts/page.njk"
 ---
-Hi I'm Levi 👋, a designer and front-end developer, living in the [coolest town](https://www.visitbloomington.com/) in Indiana</a>.
-I'm currently working on [design systems](https://rivet.iu.edu/) in higher-ed.
-When something good happens in my life, I read a good book, or have and idea I try to [write about it here](/posts/).